 |Saturday||8:00AM – 4:00PM|

 My name is Leslie Espinoza.
 I was born and raised in Denver, Colorado.
 I come from a family of seven.
 I recently graduated from Pima Medical School as a Certified Veterinarian Assistant.
 My love for animals came at a very young age!
-As a kid we always had pets from dogs to birds to fishes and even rabbits!
-We also traveled a lot to Mexico and I always noticed how there’s so many animals in need that don’t have proper homes.
+As a kid, we always had pets from dogs to birds to fishes and even rabbits!
+We also traveled a lot to Mexico and I always noticed how there are so many animals in need that don’t have proper homes.
 I knew if I could help them by simply giving them water and even some food I would feel better.
 Secretly wishing I could bring them all home.
 That is why I decided to peruse a career in one of the most satisfying fields, Veterinary Medicine.
 My journey started last September when I enrolled in school to get my certificate.
-In mid May I was blessed with the opportunity to do my internship at Bear Valley Veterinary Care Center where I learned a lot of hands on techniques.
+In mid-May, I was blessed with the opportunity to do my internship at Bear Valley Veterinary Care Center where I learned a lot of hands-on techniques.
 Shortly after I became an official staff member doing reception and helping the other technicians when they need me to.
 The experience I acquired will be helpful in my journey to one day become a Certified Veterinarian Technician.

-On my free time I spend a lot of time with my family.
-We always get together and make dinner at my parents house.
-One of my hobbies is collecting make up.
+On my free time, I spend a lot of time with my family.
+We always get together and make dinner at my parent’s house.
+One of my hobbies is collecting makeup.
 I also enjoy watching all genres of movies with my boyfriend of 5 years.
 And last but not least I love spending time with my dogs.
-Gumbo, 2 1/2 year old boxer, Diesel, 1 year old boxer.
+Gumbo, 2 1/2-year-old Boxer, Diesel, 1-year-old boxer.
 They are my babies!!